esophagus-now/mpsoc_axidma/README.md

 ## Overview

-This library does two main things: 1) allow you to pin some of your process's pages, and 2) control the AXI DMA in the FPGA.
+This library does two main things:
+1. Allow you to pin some of your process's pages, and
+2. control the AXI DMA in the FPGA.

 There's also 1.5) get the physical addresses for your pages.
 You get this for free when you pin pages.